Lake Bled Travel Guide 2026 : Best Things to Do + Local Tips

 Tip: This former monastery is also home to a small, well-hidden souvenir shop selling only items made in Slovenia, as well as some lovely postcards.
 (Opening hours: 10:00 – 16:00).
 There is also a small café with two large wooden tables.
 Price content – I find this uncluttered place very pleasant to spend an hour in on a rainy day or on a cold winter’s day.

-Canyoning around Lake Bled
+Canyoning Adventures Around Lake Bled

 Many of Slovenia’s canyons are located between Lake Bled and Lake Bohinj.
 Sports agencies offer to take you there.
 Those who love white-water sports can explore one of the two canyons around Lake Bled, go hydrospeeding or take part in crazy ziplines with panoramic views.